Treasure of Guarrazar

-The treasure, which represents the high point of Visigothic goldsmith's work, was dug between 1858 and 1861 in an orchard called Guarrazar, in Guadamur, very close to Toledo, Spain.
+The treasure, which represents the high point of Visigothic gold craftsmanship, was dug between 1858 and 1861 in an orchard called Guarrazar, in Guadamur, very close to Toledo, Spain.
 The treasure was divided, with some objects going to the Musée de Cluny in Paris and the rest to the armouries of the Palacio Real in Madrid (today in the National Archaeological Museum of Spain).
 In 1921 and 1936, some items of the Treasure of Guarrazar were stolen and have disappeared.

 Some comparable Visigothic filigree gold was found in 1926 at Torredonjimeno in the province of Jaén, consisting of fragments of votive crowns and crosses.

 Description

 The jewellery found at Guarrazar is part of a continuous tradition of Iberian metalworking that goes back to prehistoric times.
 These Visigothic works were influenced by the Byzantines, but the techniques of gem encrustation found at Guarrazar were practised throughout the Germanic world and the style of the lettering was Germanic too.
 The crowns were never meant to be worn by the kings.
 They were gifts to the church, to be hung above the altar.

 The most valuable remaining pieces of the find are the two royal votive crowns: one of King Recceswinth and one of King Suinthila.
 Both are made of gold, encrusted with sapphires, pearls, and other precious stones.
 Suinthila's crown was stolen in 1921 and never recovered.
 There are several other small crowns and many votive crosses.
 There were belts in the original find as well, but these have since vanished.

 These findings, together with other of some neighbors and with the archaeological excavation of the Ministry of Public Works and the Royal Academy of History (April 1859), formed a group consisting of: